Emulating satellite drag from large simulation experiments: Discussion

 A second methodological contribution comes in the form of an extension of the notion of ``locale" in the {\tt laGP} framework, from one location to a set of locations.
 We facilitate that extension with an aggregate ALC criterion and, more importantly, provide the closed form derivatives that make optimization tractable.
-Besides offering a more realistic application of emulation in the satellite drag application, namely of predicting along likely trajectories in low earth orbit (LEO), the idea offers a significant technical ability not previously enjoyed by local GP methods: that of a full predictive covariance structure, rather than simply a point-wise one.
+Besides offering a more realistic application of emulation in the satellite drag application, namely, of predicting along likely trajectories in LEO, the idea offers a significant technical ability not previously enjoyed by local GP methods, that of a full predictive covariance structure, rather than simply a pointwise one.
 We envision several potential extensions to this framework.
 A natural variation may be to allow elements of the local path (or set) to be treated differentially, say by weighting.
 Such an extension may prove useful in modeling dynamic computer simulations via local GPs \citep{Zhang:etal:2016}, replacing hard clusterings with weights, say.
-Another would be to augment the criterion (\ref{eq:vdxy}) to include a full covariance for elements of path $W$, rather than a simple sum of variances, via Mahalanobis distances or proper scores \citep[Eq.~(25)][]{gneiting:raftery:2007}.
-We believe that this could be accommodated in the same framework, i.e., via analytic derivatives for library-based optimization, however we doubt that the scheme would remain computationally tractable as it would be cubic rather than linear in $|W|$.
+Another would be to augment the criterion defined in Eq.~(\ref{eq:vdxy}) to include a full covariance for elements of path $W$, rather than a simple sum of variances, via Mahalanobis distances or proper scores \citep[Eq.~(25)][]{gneiting:raftery:2007}.
+We believe that this could be accommodated in the same framework, i.e., via analytic derivatives for library-based optimization, however we doubt that the scheme would remain computationally tractable as it would be cubic ($\mathcal{O}(|W|^3j^2)$) rather than linear in $|W|$, i.e., $\mathcal{O}(|W|j^2)$.

-Finally, all methods reported in this manuscript have been included as additions to the {\tt laGP} package for {\sf R} on CRAN \citep{laGP,gramacy:jss:2016}, and made available as a public Bitbucket mercurial repository linked here: \url{https://bitbucket.org/gramacylab/lagp}.
-The TPMC simulation code, described in more detail in Appendix \ref{sec:tpm}, and all code supporting the empirical work in this paper is available in a separate public Bitbucket mercurial repository: \url{https://bitbucket.org/gramacylab/tpm}.
-Our {\sf R} interface to the TPM simulator may prove valuable in future work requiring real-world benchmarks, and supercomputer implementations without the hassle of a bespoke interface.
+Finally, all methods reported in this paper have been included as additions to the {\tt laGP} package for {\sf R} on CRAN \citep{laGP,gramacy:jss:2016}, and made available as a public Bitbucket mercurial repository: \url{https://bitbucket.org/gramacylab/lagp}.
+The TPMC simulation code, described in more detail in Appendix \ref{sec:tpm}, and all code supporting the empirical work in this paper, is available in a separate public Bitbucket mercurial repository: \url{https://bitbucket.org/gramacylab/tpm}.
+Our {\sf R} interface to the TPMC simulator may prove valuable in the future work requiring real-world benchmarks, and supercomputer implementations without the hassle of a bespoke interface.